ThunbergOlle/steam-price/README.md

-# Steam-price-api
+# Steam-price-API
-This is a module developed by OlleThunberg that let's you easily check ingame items values.
+This is a module developed by OlleThunberg that lets you easily check in-game items values.

 **Install**
 ```js